Wet rot under floor boards

 • Is Wet Rot Dangerous?

-The presence of wet rot suggests that at least part of your property has a moisture problem.
+Wet rot can cause structural damage to timber, and could lead to the partial collapse of floors and beams.
 While the fungus itself isn’t harmful to human health, the large numbers of spores present may aggravate hayfever or asthma symptoms.
-The danger lies in what it does to your home.
+However, the danger lies in what it does to your home.

 Because wet rot often develops in hidden or hard-to-reach areas, it can go unnoticed for long periods.
-During that time, it steadily weakens affected timber’s, making floors, joists, or structural beams brittle, unstable, and at risk of collapse.
+During this time, it steadily weakens affected timber, making floors, joists, or structural beams brittle, unstable, and at risk of collapse.
 If left untreated, wet rot can lead to serious and costly damage to your property’s structure.

 • Can I Treat Wet Rot Myself?